 Merciful: I will be compassionate and show forbearance toward those who offend me.

 TRUTH AND TRANSFORMATION STATEMENTS

-Being patient comes from wisdom, and it is to my glory to overlook an offense and not be prideful and haughty.
-Prov.
+Being patient shows wisdom.
+It is to my glory to overlook an offense and not be prideful and arrogant (Prov.
 19:11; Eccl.
-7:8b
+7:8b).

-Being patient clams a quarrel but anger stirs up strife so I loose/put off anger and wanting things my way.
-Prov 15:18
+Being patient calms a quarrel, but anger stirs up strife, so I put off self-centered anger that insists on my way (Prov 15:18).

-I can rejoice in hope, be patient in affliction, praying always… Rom.
-12:12
+I can rejoice in hope, be patient in affliction, and always pray (Rom.
+12:12).

-I can be humble, gentle, and patient; showing tolerance for others in love… Eph.
-4:2
+I can be humble, gentle, patient, and show tolerance for others in love (Eph.
+4:2).